The best keywords in your industry are too expensive.

 Be sure to use the budget tool before committing to these keywords to forecast your data before you’re already in the thick of it.

-Thanks to the Google keyword tool, finding the best keywords doesn’t have to be boring, tedious, or difficult.
+Thanks to the new updates within the Google Keyword Tool, finding the best keywords doesn’t have to be boring, tedious, or difficult.

 With factors like intent in mind, volume costs are critical when choosing the right terms for a PPC campaign.